The Cost Reality

 Planning Requires Honesty

-It requires honest conversations about longevity, caregiving, housing, healthcare costs, and family capacity.
+It requires honest conversations about longevity, caregiving, healthcare costs, housing, and family capacity.

-Questions like these are becoming increasingly important:
+Questions like these have become increasingly important:

 What level of care may eventually be needed?